 ICP is the native utility token of the Internet Computer, and is used in the following functions:

 Governance: ICP token holders may stake ICP in the Network Nervous System (NNS) to create "Neurons" to vote on governance proposals and earn voting rewards.

 Gas: ICP tokens can be burned and converted into cycles (aka, gas), which are used by developers to pay for computation and storage costs for their decentralized applications running on the network via canister smart contracts.

 The protocol consists of the following major components working in conjunction:

-Consensus: Larger consensus among nodes is generally consensus-mechanism agnostic, but always divided into four layers: a notary layer, blockchain layer, random beacon layer and identity layer.
+Internet Computer Consensus (ICC): The novel consensus mechanism is divided into four layers: a notary layer, blockchain layer, random beacon layer, and identity layer.

 Cycles: Cycles are the computational resource, i.e., the ‘gas’, required to execute actions on the network.

 Canisters Smart Contracts: A canister smart contract is an evolution of traditional, limited first-generation smart contracts.
 Canisters consist of WebAssembly code and memory.
 Unlike legacy blockchains, cycles are paid by developers, ensuring users don’t pay for gas fees and removing a major adoption barrier for users.

 Mokoto: While Internet Computer developers can build dapps using any language that compiles to WebAssembly such as Rust, Go, C/C++, TypeScript, Java, Python, Ruby, Swift, etc. Motoko is a new programming language designed for building dapps on the Internet Computer.